junaidzm13/mini-interpreter-challenge/README.md

 ### Constants

-`set` function accepts a variable name and a single argument of any type.
+`set` function accepts a constant variable name and a single argument of any type.
 Returns `null`.
-Only constants are supported.
-Value assignment can be performed with `set` method.
-Constant names will be given in camel case containing only alphabets.
+Variable names will be given in camel case containing only alphabets.

 Example: